githubschool/copilot-demo-github-java/Demos/TDD-IntelliJ/README.md

 ## Steps

 Welcome!
-In this starting Copilot demo for **Test Driven Development (TDD) using IntelliJ**, you will start with a sample **Java + Maven** projects that contain some starting codes that can help you to implement TDD using Copilot.
+In this Copilot demo for **Test Driven Development (TDD) using IntelliJ**, you will start with a sample **Java + Maven** project that contains some starter code that can help you to implement TDD using Copilot.

 ### Step 1: Download a sample project

 First, you need to download a sample project called [**TDDJava**](./TDDJava).
-This is a simple Java project that contains some starting codes that can help you to implement TDD using Copilot.
+This is a simple Java project that contains some starter code that can help you to implement TDD using Copilot.

 ### Step 2: Open the project in IntelliJ

 Open the project in IntelliJ.
-You can open the project by clicking on **Open** in IntelliJ and select the **TDDJava** folder.
+You can open the project by clicking on **Open** in IntelliJ and selecting the **TDDJava** folder.

 ![Open Project](./images/1_OpenProject.jpg)

-When you see a message like below, select **Trust Project**.
+When you see a message like the one below, select **Trust Project**.

 ![Trust Project](./images/2_TrustProject.jpg)

 ### Step 3: Explore code and fix some structure

 You can explore the code in the project.
 You can see that there is a Java class called `StringCalculator` under `src/main/java` and a sample unit test class called `StringCalculatorTest` under `src/test/java`.
-You can also see that there is a `pom.xml` file that contains Maven configuration for this project.
+You can also see that there is a `pom.xml` file that contains the Maven configuration for this project.

 ![Explore Code](./images/3_GeneralProject.jpg)

-You might need to configure Maven if you have some problem building because the project requires few dependencies like Junit.
-In addition, your test code `StringCalculatorTest` might not recognized as a Java file in some case.
-If that is a case, please follow this optional step.
+You might need to configure Maven if you run into some problems building because the project requires a few dependencies like Junit.
+In addition, your test code `StringCalculatorTest` might not recognized as a Java file in some cases.
+If that is the case, please follow this optional step.

 #### Optional: Convert a plain code to Java code

-Select the file name `StringCalculatorTest` and press mouse click and Control button.
+Select the file name `StringCalculatorTest` and while holding the control button, click on the file name.
 Then, select **Override File Type**.

 ![Convert to different file type](./images/4_OverrideFileType1.jpg)